A Complete Guide of Things to Do in Northwest Arkansas

 Location: 2001 S. Bellview Rd.
 Suite 2, Rogers

 Hours: Monday-Thursday 4pm-10pm, Friday 3pm-11pm, Saturday 11am-11pm, Closed Sundays

 The Hive, led by Chef Matthew McClure, is the perfect spot for any meal or a late-night cocktail.
 Check out their Saturday morning brunch and enjoy entrées like the BMF Chicken on a Biscuit pared with perfectly seasoned skillet potatoes, the Stone Fruit French Toast with bourbon peaches and candied pecans, and signature refresher beverages like the Farmer’s Tan with notes of watermelon, grapefruit, lime & mint.
 Regardless of your entrée choices, your taste buds are sure to be singing after enjoying a meal at The Hive.

 Hours: Hours vary for breakfast, brunch, lunch, and dinner

-Modern Latin cuisine with fresh ingredients and a varied menu full of flavor all surrounded by a terrific ambiance with reclaimed wood floors, brick walls, comfy bar seating, and subtle lighting.
+Table Mesa offers modern Latin cuisine with fresh ingredients and a varied menu full of flavor all surrounded by a terrific ambiance with reclaimed wood floors, brick walls, comfy bar seating, and subtle lighting.